atharvaarbat/diligent-ai-offline-ai-assistant/README.md

 2. Launch the application.
 3. Input the desired prompt and system prompt/context.
 4. Choose the preferred Language Model from the available options.
-5. Click on the "Generate" button to receive the AI-generated response.
+5. Click on the "Ask Diligent" button to receive the AI-generated response.

 ## Contributing